 Close to the sediment bed the dilute assumption no longer holds, as particle/particle interactions gain importance.
 These reduce the sedimentation rate of the particles through hindered settling.
 While some semi-empirical relationships for the effective settling rate in concentrated suspensions are available in the literature~\cite{Richardson1954,TeSlaa2015}, these were mostly obtained for conceptually simplified flow configurations, so that their reliability is questionable for sheared polydisperse mixtures of highly nonspherical particles consisting of heterogeneous materials.
 In addition, the particle/particle interactions render the fluid-particle mixture increasingly non-Newtonian, and there is considerable uncertainty with regard to its effective rheology.
 Recent years have seen progress through the development of the kinetic theory~\cite{Jenkins2002} and the $\mu(I)$-rheology~\cite{Boyer2011}, but their quantitative reliability has not yet been established for the complex conditions at the base of a large-scale turbidity current.

 The situation is further complicated by deposition, erosion and resuspension.
-The early seminal work~\cite{Shields1936} quantified the threshold for erosion by considering the balance between gravitational and shear forces.
+Early seminal work~\cite{Shields1936} quantified the threshold for erosion by considering the balance between gravitational and shear forces.
 Extensions of this work to date have been largely semi-empirical, and mostly consider idealized conditions, such as a dilute flow over a uniform sediment bed of monodisperse particles~\cite{Garcia1991}.
 Additional progress will have to be achieved in terms of quantifying erosion and deposition rates under complex flow conditions, before reliable predictions of field-scale turbidity currents become feasible.
-Advances in both computational and laboratory techniques offer promising opportunities in this regard, for example through further development of the ‘smart sediment grain’ technology~\cite{Frank2015}.
+Advances in both computational and laboratory techniques offer promising opportunities in this regard, for example through further development of the 'smart sediment grains' technology~\cite{Frank2015}.

-One important aspect that has received relatively little attention to date is the importance of attractive interparticle forces, which can dominate for small sediment grains, such as mud, clay and silt.
-These cohesive effects prompt the primary grains to flocculate, {\it i.e.} to form aggregates with larger settling velocities.
+One important aspect that has received relatively little attention to date is the role of attractive interparticle forces, which can dominate for small sediment grains, such as mud, clay and silt.
+These cohesive effects prompt the primary grains to flocculate, and to form aggregates with larger settling velocities.
 Flocculation strongly affects such aspects as nutrient transport, and the rate at which organic matter is transported from the surface into the deeper layers of the ocean, with implications for modeling the global carbon cycle.

-Recent years have seen significant advances through the advent of grain-resolving techniques that allow for the tracking of thousand of interacting particles~\cite{Balachandar2010}.
+Recent years have seen significant advances through the advent of grain-resolving simulation approaches that allow for the tracking of thousands of interacting particles~\cite{Balachandar2010}.
 Frequently these numerical models are based on variations of the Immersed Boundary Method~\cite{Mittal2005}, which allows for the accurate and efficient tracking of moving interfaces within the framework of regular Cartesian grids.
 Similarly, more realistic collision models for particle-particle interactions~\cite{Biegert2017} have enhanced our ability to simulate the evolution of suspension flows interacting with mobile sediment beds under increasingly realistic conditions.
 Vowinckel {\it et al.} \cite{Vowinckel2019} have recently conducted the first grain-resolving simulations of cohesive sediment, in which they considered the sedimentation of 1,261 polydisperse particles, {as illustrated in Fig.~\ref{fig:WetMultiphase}}.